xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 Write-ahead log
 ---------------

-All write operations in an ArangoDB server will now be automatically logged in the server's write-ahead log.
+All write operations in an AvocadoDB server will now be automatically logged in the server's write-ahead log.
 The write-ahead log is a set of append-only logfiles, and it is used in case of a crash recovery and for replication.

 Data from the write-ahead log will eventually be moved into the journals or datafiles of collections, allowing the server to remove older write-ahead logfiles.

-Cross-collection transactions in ArangoDB should benefit considerably by this change, as less writes than in previous versions are required to ensure the data of multiple collections are atomically and durably committed.
+Cross-collection transactions in AvocadoDB should benefit considerably by this change, as less writes than in previous versions are required to ensure the data of multiple collections are atomically and durably committed.
 All data-modifying operations inside transactions (insert, update, remove) will write their operations into the write-ahead log directly now.
 In previous versions, such operations were buffered until the commit or rollback occurred.
-Transactions with multiple operations should therefore require less physical memory than in previous versions of ArangoDB.
+Transactions with multiple operations should therefore require less physical memory than in previous versions of AvocadoDB.

 The data in the write-ahead log can also be used in the replication context.
-In previous versions of ArangoDB, replicating from a master required turning on a special replication logger on the master.
+In previous versions of AvocadoDB, replicating from a master required turning on a special replication logger on the master.
 The replication logger caused an extra write operation into the *_replication* system collection for each actual write operation.
 This extra write is now superfluous.
 Instead, slaves can read directly